gracechin/gracechin.github.io/_posties/2023-04-24-working-for-gini.md

 - **...how to use an Apple laptop.** Being cheap, I never owned a personal Mac laptop prior to working in these start-ups.
 Using an Apple laptop for work has successfully convinced me to purchase my own Apple laptop.
 - **...how to strive for a CI/CD or Agile work flow.** This involves automating tests as much as possible to shorten the systems development work cycle.
 I remember, at one point, I had to implement end-to-end tests by simulating what a user would do for various use cases to make the development cycle more efficient.
 - **...what project management looks like.** The different start-ups used different project management systems like Trello, Jira, and Notion.
 In appreciation of the satisfaction of moving the tasks to done, I have also incorporated these systems into my personal life as well via Notion.

+That's it for now!
+No doubt, there is still lots to learn...